ShyamGurunath/Library_Project/docs/source/begin.rst

 Problem Statement
 ------------------

-  How the library usage improvises the Acamedic Performance?
+  How the library usage improvises the Academic Performance?

 Abstract
 ---------